Ganesan-Chandran/vscode-fetch-client/README.md

 * Lightweight
 * UI Customization and support VSCode Themes.
 * Test Rest API request with GET, POST, PUT, PATCH, DELETE, HEAD and OPTIONS methods.
-* Various authorization mechcanisms such as Basic Auth, Bearer Token and API Key.
+* Various authorization mechcanisms such as Basic Auth, Bearer Token, API Key and AWS Signature.
 * Various post body which are Form, Form-Encoded, Raw (Json, Plain Text, XML), Binary File and GraphQL.
 * Syntax highlight for Response data.
 * Tree view for JSON and XML responses and HTML preview for HTML responses.
-* History, Collection, Enivronment Variable is supported.
+* History, Collection, Environment Variable is supported.
 * Test the API request and response data without any scripts/code.
 * Generate code snippet for various languages.
 * Save response and test results as File.
-* Export/Import the Fecth Client's collections and environment variables.
+* Export/Import the Fetch Client's collections and environment variables.
 * Add documentation/feedback for each request.
+* Set the environment variable data from the response.
+* Manage the Cookies.

 ## 📦 How to Install ?